-Many firms ask various forms of the same question: What is the difference between an E Money and a payment service licence or firm?
+Many firms ask various forms of the same question: What is the difference between an E Money and a payment service licence?

-It is the question that underpins their path to gaining permission from the regulator.
-If a firm applies for the wrong licence, they can be forced by the FCA or other regulator to withdraw their application, wasting their application fee and then re-joining the back of the queue.
-Here, we try to help you answer the difference between emoney and payment licences.
+It is the question that underpins their path to gaining permission from the FCA or European regulator.
+If a firm applies for the wrong licence, they can be forced by the regulator to withdraw their application.
+This means wasting their application fee and then re-joining the back of the queue when they eventually apply for the right licence.
+Here, we try to help you answer the difference between an emoney licence and a payment institution licence.
+It goes without saying that for our clients, we always understand your short and long-term ambitions and ensure that we apply for the right licence and permissions from the outset.

 What can a payments firm do?